FAQS (FREQUENTLY ASKED QUESTIONS)

 How do I schedule an appointment over the phone or online?

-Answer: You may schedule a doctor’s appointment by calling one of our community health centers found under the Locations menu on the home page or by clicking the following link - Schedule Appointment - and send us an email.
+Answer: You may schedule a doctor’s appointment by calling one of our community health centers found under the Locations menu on the home page, or by calling 419.255.7883.

 What is a primary care physician?

 Answer: A primary care physician (PCP) is trained to manage your entire health care needs.
 Your PCP plays many roles – primary caregiver, health care advisor and consultant, coordinator of specialty, and patient advocate.
 PCP’s can be:

 - Family/General Practitioners (Doctors who treat patients of all ages)

 - Internists (Doctors who treat adults and may have a subspecialty)